sgladkoff/goldpan/docs/rigora.md

 ## False Positives

-You can right-click an error in Check Results windows and mark it as False Positive.
+You can right-click an error in **Check Results** panel and mark it as **False Positive**.
 The error will then be removed from the list.